gabrielmirea/Proiect-Final-Testare-Manuala/Manual_Testing_Project_For_<Application_Name>.md

 <h4> 1.1.3 Exit criteria defined </h4>

-<li> Compliance with deadlines </h4>
+<li> Compliance with deadlines
-Running at least 90% of the tests
+<li> Running at least 90% of the tests
 Completion of test documentation
 Identification and mitigation of product risks Completing the documentation of defects and their transmission